rage/programming-24/data/part-4/6-strings-and-lists.md

 Exam points are integers between 0 and 20.
 The number of exercises completed is an integer between 0 and 100.

-The program kees asking for input until the user types in an empty line.
+The program keeps asking for input until the user types in an empty line.
 You may assume all lines contain valid input, which means that there are two integers on each line, or the line is empty.

 And example of how the data is typed in: